-- the Provost by January 28 will have forfeited his or her right to appeal, and the candidacy is terminated. - (2) For candidates who received favorable recommendations from all levels of review, candidates who received favorable reviews from the University Promotion and Tenure Review Committee, and candidates who appealed an unfavorable recommendation from a lower level, and candidates who appealed an unfavorable recommendation from the University Promotion and Tenure Review Committee, the Provost will review portfolios, specific criteria developed by individual departments, and the Promotion and Tenure Evaluation Forms and recommendations from the department chair/associate dean (and departmental review committee, if one exists), College or School Review Committees, and deans, and any appeal materials from the candidates. - (3) In February, at a date consistent with the Board of Regents timetable, the Provost will make recommendations to the President.
+- the Provost by January 28 will have forfeited his or her right to appeal, and the candidacy is terminated. - (2) For candidates who received favorable recommendations from all levels of review, candidates who received favorable reviews from the University Promotion and Tenure Review Committee, and candidates who appealed an unfavorable recommendation from the University Promotion and Tenure Review Committee, the Provost will review portfolios, specific criteria developed by individual departments, and the Promotion and Tenure Evaluation Forms and recommendations from the department chair/associate dean (and departmental review committee, if one exists), College or School Review Committees, and deans, and any appeal materials from the candidates. - (3) In February, at a date consistent with the Board of Regents timetable, the Provost will make recommendations to the President.
 Each candidate, as well as the dean of the candidate's school or college, will be informed in writing of this recommendation by the Provost.
 In the case of an unfavorable recommendation, the candidate has the option of submitting a statement of appeal with clarifying information to the President.